 Let’s say you are trying to sell a digital marketing book.
 You write a blog post about the importance of digital marketing with a call to action to learn more.
 Visitors see a link to your post on Facebook and click the link but that page-loading wheel never stops spinning.
 Eventually, the page loads but its a bit “jumpy” as images and ads load.
-Those with patience may linger long enough to decide they’ll buy your book.
-They click the Buy button.
+One of your more patient visitors linger in spite of the frustrations and decides to buy your book.
+She clicks the Buy button.
 The wheel spins again.
-Too many seconds later, as the wheel continues spinning, they conclude they don’t really need your book and abandon your site.
+Too many seconds later, as the wheel continues spinning, she concludes she doesn’t really need your book.
+She abandons your site without completing her purchase.

 This is a simple example but the underlying point is important.
 Your slow page speed stopped you from converting an interested visitor to a customer.
-That’s revenue forfeited and a conversion you don’t need to forfeit.
+That’s revenue forfeited and a conversion you didn’t need to miss.

 Fast loading pages deter visitors from abandoning your site before you can convert them from visitors to customers!

 3. Boost Search Engine Rankings

 A website that loads fast improves your search engine rankings in two ways:

-First, and I will have to repeat myself, it removes “mood-altering” barriers.
+First, and I will repeat myself, it removes “mood-altering” barriers.
 A faster site = happier visitors = better engagement = better rankings.